henrik17-git/house_consumption/README.md

 # house_consumption
-evaluate consumption of water, gas, and energy
+capture and evaluate consumption of water, gas, and energy